Research Integrity and the HBP Ombudsperson

 The HBP Ombudsperson (OP) is an independent and neutral person who can assist in resolving issues related to research integrity as defined in the ALLEA European Code of Conduct for Research Integrity, by offering a protected environment for the reporting of emerging issues.

-Anyone involved with the HBP who has a serious concern, which they do not want to address via the standard reporting systems can contact the HBP OP using the dedicated email address: email@example.com
+Anyone involved with the HBP who has a serious concern and feels their case has not been properly handled by the regular procedures in place at the employer institution can contact the HBP OP using the dedicated email address: email@example.com

 The HBP Ombudsperson